 https (which of course you do) then you should change your security group again to allow inbount HTTPS Port 443

-edit 10/23/19: Edited some steps because I forgot to add the right security group permissions 🙃By: Keheira If you would like to donate to keep the content coming or just as a thank you, you can buy a coffee or use paypal.
+edit 10/23/19: Edited some steps because I forgot to add the right security group permissions 🙃By: Keheira If you would like to donate to keep the content coming or just as a thank you, you can buy me a coffee or use cashapp.

 tags: Ubuntu - AWS - Nextcloud